 Under the Tuscan Sun

-One of the best-selling books about Italy in recent years, Under the Tuscan Sun is set in Cortona, and is a new tourist attraction for the town.
+One of the best-selling books about Italy in recent years, Under the Tuscan Sun is set in Cortona, and became a new tourist attraction for the town.
 A whimsical personal account, it gives little insight into local society or people, but is strong on atmosphere and cuisine.
-American Frances Mayes bought a holiday home here with her partner and, amid much 'philosophical' musing, renovated the property and cooked a lot of meals.
-Many people have enjoyed this portrayal of the good life; a recent film was based loosely on the book, and the local tourist board
+American Frances Mayes bought a holiday home here with her partner and, amid much philosophical musing, renovated the property and cooked a lot of meals.
+Many people have enjoyed this portrayal of the good life; a film was based loosely on the book, and the local tourist board

-is beginning to capitalise on the association.
+began to capitalise on the association.
 It's not one of my favourite books about Italy, but it's certainly of interest if you plan to visit this area.

 > Buy Under the Tuscan Sun from Amazon.co.uk